lsants/DeepOperatorML/README.md

 ### Description

-This project aims to develop a framework for solving structural mechanics problems using Deep Learning.
-Problems of this nature with unbounded domains are usually solved with the Boundary Element Method (BEM), which requires computing influence functions through integration at a significant number of points.
+This project aims to develop a framework for solving soil-structure interaction problems using Deep Learning.
+Problems of this nature usually have unbounded domains and are usually solved with the Boundary Element Method (BEM), which requires computing influence functions through costly numerical integration schemes at a significant number of points.

-Traditional numerical integration techniques often struggle with these functions due to their complex nature, including singularities and improper integrals extending to infinity.
-By leveraging the field of operator learning and utilizing Deep Operator Networks (DeepONets), this project seeks to bypass the use of BEM and solve the differential equations directly using data.
+Traditional numerical integration techniques often struggle with such functions due to their complex nature, including singularities and improper integrals extending to infinity.
+By leveraging the field of operator learning and utilizing Deep Operator Networks (DeepONets), this project seeks to bypass the use of BEM and solve the differential equations directly by using data.

 ### Project Overview